Optimal Formats for Weight Quantisation: Related Work

+\minipara{Numerical formats} Low-precision formats have been widely utilised for training and inference of models, with the half-precision \texttt{bfloat16} format \citep{bfloat16} becoming the de facto standard.
+Modern accelerator hardware offers further support for lower-precision floating point formats, such as \texttt{fp8} \citep{training8bit18, 8bitnumerical22}, \texttt{fp4} \citep{ultralow4bit20} and \texttt{fp6} \citep{lowprecision6bit23}. \citet{dettmers4bit23} compare the effectiveness of different formats for inference, showing that 4-bit precision can be optimal on the accuracy/size trade-off.
+Similarly, \citet{paretoq25} show that optimising the training scheme further highlights the potential of even lower bit widths, such as 2-bit quantisation.
 Low-precision formats are often accompanied with block scaling techniques to improve the accuracy, such as in the proposed MX formats \citep{microscaling23}, where blocks of integer or floating point elements are combined with a per-block scale element.
-As transformer inference is often bottlenecked by memory transfers, formats without hardware arithmetic support can be useful for compression, for example using a look-up table (LUT) for dequantisation. \citet{qlora23} introduce \texttt{NF4}, aimed to be the theoretically optimal 4-bit format under the assumption of normally-distributed weights; similarly, \citet{learningstudents24} introduce \texttt{SF4}, assuming a Student-t distribution.
+As transformer inference is often bottlenecked by memory transfers, formats without hardware arithmetic support can be useful for compression, for example using a look-up table (LUT) for dequantisation. \citet{qlora23} introduce \texttt{NF4}, aimed to be the theoretically optimal 4-bit format under the assumption of normally-distributed parameters; similarly, \citet{learningstudents24} introduce \texttt{SF4}, assuming a Student-t distribution.
 In both approaches, the authors derive the codebook so that each quantisation bin is equally populated under the assumed distribution.
 However, this does not lead to optimal codes in terms of the RMS error, which we instead motivate and pursue in our current work. \citet{af4_23} identifies that block size can have a significant impact on the scaled distribution, and derives \texttt{AF4} assuming a normal distribution. \texttt{AF4} is similar to our proposed block absmax $\crd$ Normal format, but optimises for absolute rather than squared error and uses a different approximation for the block maximum.

-Alternatively, a format's codebook can be fitted to a parameter tensor or a sub-tensor, typically by applying the Lloyd-Max algorithm \citep{kmeans82, max60} to find the optimal codepoints.
-In SqueezeLLM \citep{squeezelm24}, the authors augment this approach with the Fisher sensitivity information, further improving the efficacy of the obtained codebook.
-Their results highlight the utility of Fisher sensitivity, which we use to allocate variable precision across weight tensors.
+Alternatively, a format's codebook can be fitted to a parameter tensor or a sub-tensor, typically by applying the Lloyd-Max algorithm \citep{kmeans82, max60} to find the optimal codepoints \citep{lqnets18, squeezelm24}.